Skip to main content

 8. Trails & Tunnels Through Vegetation

-Pigs create well‑defined paths.
+Pigs create well‑defined movement corridors.

 • Tracks and scats along the trail